 26. TIAA Bank Field – Jacksonville Jaguars

 The stadium has gone through plenty of names since it opened in 1995 and this one might not stick for long.
 Everyone knows about the pool and a designated dog area, which is great for those with money or a dog.
 For everyone else, it’s just not a great experience.
 Given how much this team loves playing in London, the negative sentiment toward the stadium seems to be shared by many.
-Maybe the arrival of Trevor Lawrence and Urban Meyer will change the atmosphere in this place, leading to some more investments in stadium upgrades.
+On a positive note, Tim Tebow and Trevor Lawrence might sell this place out.

 Credit to Bills Mafia for making the stadium entertaining.
 When you look at the videos of fans parting, it looks like a wonderful place to be.
 Blame that on the beer goggles, because this 46-year-old building is an aging dinosaur.
 The weather makes this place miserable and there’s nothing around it to make things better.
 Fans injected some life into this place when the Bills hosted a playoff game, but the city deserves a better stadium for the rapidly-improving team.